ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 }
 ```

-This infrastructure specification does only one thing — create a DynamoDB table called Person in the AWS Ireland region.
+This infrastructure specification does only one thing: It creates a DynamoDB table called Person in the AWS Ireland region.
 Note that the AWS table name `Person` is separate from the Terraform resource name `person`.
 The latter can be whatever you want, and is used to refer to this resource anywhere in the Terraform configuration file.

 Although AWS CLI is installed, Terraform still has to download its provider, since we used AWS in the configuration file.
 Run this command in the Docker terminal: